Gaya Travel recently experienced the Turkey Winter Indulgence Tour, which left the whole team totally in awe.

 After savouring Istanbul, we proceeded to Ankara, Turkey’s capital located in Middle Anatolia with the population of four million.
 Throughout the journey, we noticed that the roads are excellent and the transport infrastructure is world class.
 Urbanisation throughout Turkey opened our eyes to the fact that Turkey is indeed a robustly developing – if not already developed – country.
 Along the way, the scenery gave way to more plains and pastoral hills, then back to coniferous forests set on mountainous terrain, followed by rocky outcrops and landscapes, signifying the diversity of Turkey’s landscapes.

-On the way to Cappadocia from Ankara, we stopped by at glimmering Tuz Golu (Salt Lake), admiring the age-old salt collection process.
+On the way to Cappadocia from Ankara, we stopped by at glimmering Tuz Golu (Salt Lake) to admire the age-old salt collection process.
 It is surreal to actually walk on the hardened salt crystals.
 The lake is the second largest in Turkey and supplies 53% of the nation’s salt.
 This mineral is also known for its healing properties and travellers can purchase medicinal products derived from salt here.

 Cappadocia, which means the ‘land of the beautiful horses’ in Persian, possesses among the most extraordinary geographical landscapes we have ever seen, with moon-like terrains that are inundated by fairy chimneys, all made from volcanic structures.
 Cappadocia is a UNESCO World Heritage Site and home to hidden caves and over 30 underground cities.
 The fairy chimneys were also used for human habitation but these days most are used for storage.
-The people in the area traditionally cultivated grapes for wine production and dark roses, utilising pigeon droppings collected from the crevices of the surrounding fairy chimneys as fertilisers.
+The people in the area traditionally cultivated dark roses and grapes for wine production, utilising pigeon droppings collected from the crevices of the surrounding fairy chimneys as fertilisers.

 Cappadocia is the second most important place after Jerusalem when it comes to the history of the spread of Christianity – many early Christians resided in the area as it offered them places to hide from Roman persecution.
 Ancient people chose to live in Cappadocia because the soil and rock under the basalt surface are easy to shape and turn into places for living.